Reimagining memory recall

 Sequence Arrangement

-Simply put, the framework sets up content in order of the teach-back method.
+The framework puts content in order of the teach-back method.

 Teach